PKizzle/dns/cmd/atomdns/handlers/acl/README.md

   addresses are supported.

 - **CTX** must be used in the format `xxx/yyy`, i.e. two words seperated by a slash.
-The _geoip_ handler for instance writes data under the key `geoip/city`, that can be used here.
+The _geoip_ handler for instance writes data under (among other) the key `geoip/city`, that can be used here.
 If the key does not return any data it will considered a positive match and **ACTION** is performed.

 - **VALUE** is the value to match **CTX** to.
 Again with the _geoip_ handler and using `Cambridge` here you can have access control on a city level.